Wok vs Frying Pan: What Is the Difference

 - Can maintain sky-high temperatures, can be exposed to sky-high temperatures as well – up to 1200°F

-- Handle stays cool even when the rest of the pan heats up
+- The handle stays cool even when the rest of the pan heats up

 On the other hand, there are some negatives to using a frying pan: